Luzo - Antique and Vintage Cameras

 Some of the improvements made to the camera e.g. corner pieces were present on one example but not on another later example.

-• Early models (to around serial no. 300) had a round finder, later it is square or rectangular.
+• Early models had a round finder, later it is square or rectangular.

 • Early shutters used a rubber band, later the improved shutter was spring powered.
 After no. 352 before 425.